JOJ0/discodos/README.md

 _**Note: The online search is designed to just show you the "first match" it finds**_

-So this search gives you the first found album of this artist only:
+So this gives you the first found "Amon Tobin" album in your collection only.
+You have to be more specific to find a particular album:

 `disco search "Amon Tobin"`

-You have to be more specific to find a particular album!

-If you currently are not connected to the internet or you enable the "offline mode" the *search* command behaves differently: Your search terms are only applied against the *release title* and the *release artist(s)*, but not the *track name*.
+If you currently are not connected to the internet or you enable "offline mode" the *search* command behaves differently: Your search terms are only applied against the *release title* and the *release artist(s)*, but not the *track name*.
 There is a reason for this: DiscoDOS by default does not import *track name*.
 Even though certainly you have the option to import *track names*, the search does not rely on this.
 Maybe this behaviour changes in future releases.
 It was a design decision in DiscoDOS first prototype version.

 _**Note: The offline search shows a "list of matching items"**_